location-pinSouth Carolina

 • Pursuits may only be undertaken if the need to apprehend a suspect is immediate and outweighs the potential danger posed to the public by the pursuit.
 Notably, many agencies limit police chases to instances where the fleeing driver has been involved in a violent felony.
 Furthermore, all pursuits must be monitored by a supervisor who is responsible for terminating the pursuit if it becomes unsafe.

 • Unfortunately, inadequate police pursuit training can result in injuries or fatalities of uninvolved motorists.
-If you or someone you know has been injured during a police chase, it's time to hire a trusted police pursuit attorney Near Me Port Royal, SC.
+If you or someone you know has been injured during a police chase, it's time to hire a trusted police pursuit attorney in Port Royal, SC.
 A seasoned high-speed chase accident attorney can review your case and, if appropriate, file a wrongful death claim on your behalf.

 Differences Between First and Third-Party Police Pursuits